Cult of Chucky: Reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 78% based on 27 reviews, and an average rating of 6.1/10.
+On review aggregator Rotten Tomatoes, the film has a critics rating of 81% based on 26 reviews, and an audience rating of 62%.
 The site’s critics consensus states: “Old Dolls can learn new tricks: This little murderer with a facelift is sillier and better than ever thanks to Don Mancini's Cult of Chucky.”
-On Metacritic, the film has an average score of 69 out of 100, indicating "generally favorable reviews".
+On Metacritic, the film has an average score of 69 out of 100, indicating "generally favorable" reviews.

 An early review posted on Bloody Disgusting was very favorable of the film.
 Benedict Seal stated: "Seventh films have no right to be this good or break this much new ground.
 Cult of Chucky takes this wild story in a whole host of new directions that franchise fans are sure to get a kick out of.
 There are so many batshit delights, especially as things escalate towards the finale, but to spoil them would be to ruin Mancini and co.'s grand carnival.
 Without a doubt, Child's Play is a horror franchise worth treasuring."
 Stephen Dalton of The Hollywood Reporter also had mostly positive things to say about the film, writing, "the bratty quips and cheerfully nasty murders come thick and fast, with drillings and decapitations, high heels and compressed air canisters all part of their repertoire.
 Mancini's low-key shooting style also shifts up a gear with slow-motion split-screen action and deranged psycho-lesbian clinches, like Brian De Palma on an indie-movie budget.
 A lean 91 minutes long, Cult of Chucky is part self-spoofing slasher, part lowbrow bloodbath and all guilty pleasure."
 Scott Mendelson of Forbes said, "Cult of Chucky is either the Final Chapter or a New Beginning.
 Either way, this most tenacious of horror franchises can walk on with its head held high."
 William Bibbiani, writing for IGN, gave the film 7.4 out of 10, and specified, "Too many horror sequels feel like cheap and soulless cash-ins.
 Cult of Chucky has big ideas, strong performances and some moments that rank among the best in the series.
 The other classic slasher franchises may be failing, but lately, Chucky is making entertaining horror sequels look like child's play."